Front Page Detectives

 Source: Los Angeles Sheriff's Department

-While Miguel Colón is highly suspected of killing his niece Carmen, he is unlikely in the other two cases.
-He committed suicide in 1991 after shooting his wife and brother-in-law, meaning any prospect of legal justice has long passed.
-However, he is far from the only strong suspect, with “The Hillside Strangler” Kenneth Bianchi being one of the men in the frame.
+While Miguel Colón was investigated in connection with the death of his niece, Carmen, he is unlikely to be a person of interest in the other two cases.
+Miguel Colón killed himself in 1991 after shooting his wife and brother-in-law, meaning any prospect of legal justice has long passed.
+However, he is far from the only strong suspect in the case, with “The Hillside Strangler” Kenneth Bianchi being one of the men in the frame.

 Bianchi found infamy in 1979 when he was arrested for the murders of 12 women and girls in Los Angeles.
 Alongside his cousin Angelo Buono Jr., Bianchi would cruise around L.A. and use fake I.D. to persuade women and girls they were undercover police officers.
 After driving their victims away, they would be taken to Buono's home and tortured, raped and killed.
 Their youngest victim was just 12 years old.